kbarbary/website/pages/software.rst

 ----------

 SNCosmo is a Python package for supernova cosmology data analysis and simulation.
-I'm the creator and core developer. `SNCosmo on GitHub`_.
+I'm the creator and main developer. `SNCosmo on GitHub`_.

 ====